austinseraphin/motion-accessibility/README.md

 ### The Apple Watch

 Currently limited support for the APple Watch exists.
-For one thing, nobody can get one yet.
-For another, RubyMotion does not yet allow running specs on an Apple Watch extension.
-Currently the gem provides wrappers for the Watchkit methods.
+The gem provides wrappers for the Watchkit methods.
 Note that Watchkit only provides the setters, not the getters, since you cannot retrieve values from the running extension.

 #### `accessibility_label`
 The accessibility label.